Introduction to psychedelics in therapy

 Research on the efficacy of psychedelics in therapy

 Scientific studies have investigated the therapeutic potential of psychedelics.
-Trials are looking into the effects of psychedelics, like psilocybin and MDMA, for mental health conditions such as depression, anxiety, and PTSD.
-Results show these substances may reduce symptoms more effectively than traditional medications, and for longer periods of time.
+Trials are looking into the effects of psychedelics, like psilocybin and MDMA, on mental health conditions such as depression, anxiety, and PTSD.
+Results show these substances may reduce symptoms more effectively than traditional medications and for longer periods.

 Early findings suggest psychedelic-assisted therapies have potential.
 Researchers are cautiously optimistic while continuing to explore this area.
 Taking psychedelics in therapy can be legally and ethically questionable, but at least you’ll be too ‘tripped out’ to worry!